fieldofnodes/QuEST_jl/README.md

 #### Code policy

-* Type everything you can!
+* Type ⃰ all you can!

+ ⃰) Restrict the data type of.

 ## Version History